 2. The Collaborations Workshop

 I suspect if the only thing the Fellowship provided was the Collaborations Workshop, it'd still be worth the time to apply.
 Spending time meeting and interacting with a large group of like-minded people is amazing, and the workshop isn't a standard sit-there-and-listen-to-talks workshop.
 It tends to be a great hands-on mix of workshops, discussion sessions, speed-blogs, and hackdays.
 Personally, I was overjoyed when I managed to co-author the Code is Science Manifesto during Collaborations Workshop 2018 – a goal I'd been planning to focus on for months before, but finally managed to achieve given a dedicated hack day with like-minded people.
-It’s worth mentioning that for the Fellowship Programme 2019, shortlisted candidates will also be invited to attend Collaborations Workshop 2019 for free (registration, travel and accommodation will be covered by the Institute).
+It’s worth mentioning that for the Fellowship Programme, shortlisted candidates will also be invited to attend Collaborations Workshop for free, with registration covered by the Institute.

 3. A valuable support network

 Once a Software Sustainability Institute Fellow, always a Fellow.
 Looking for someone to help out with a training workshop you're delivering, to co-author a blog you're working on, or someone to bounce ideas off?
 There's a Fellows’ mailing list, a Slack, and you'll meet the Fellows face-to-face several times – probably at the Fellows inaugural meeting, the Collaborations Workshop, and quite possibly other times (the RSE conferences and Mozilla Festival are two likely events, but there are probably others too!).
 It's hard to believe that I've known some of the Fellows in my year (and Software Sustainability Institute staff) only for the last year or so as I already consider them valuable personal friends.